 I joined the department in February 2004, after holding a lecturing post in English Language and Applied Linguistics at the University of Portsmouth, and a research post at Heriot-Watt University, Edinburgh.I graduated from the University of Belgrade (English language and literature) and completed my MPhil and PhD at the Research Centre for English and Applied Linguistics, University of Cambridge.

-I am a member of the Centre for Language Learning Research, and am also collaborating with colleagues in the Psycholinguistics Research Group at the department of Psychology.
+I am a member of the Centre for Research in Language Learning and Use, and am also collaborating with colleagues in the Psycholinguistics Research Group at the department of Psychology.
 We are currently investigating how grammar is processed in a second language using the eye-tracking technology.